mbeaudru/modern-js-cheatsheet/readme.md

 // 6
 ```

-But lets say that we want this function to create a new student with its grades and with its average grade.
-Wouldn't it be more convenient to extract the first two parameters into two separated variables, and then have all the grades in an array we can iterate over?
+But let's say that we want this function to create a new student with its grades and with its average grade.
+Wouldn't it be more convenient to extract the first two parameters into two separate variables, and then have all the grades in an array we can iterate over?

 That's exactly what the rest operator allows us to do!